gipsousp/sqlr.per3/README.md

 <!-- badges: end -->

 `sqlr.per3` is an R package with the research compendium of the project:
-PER3 gene and circadian phenotypes: a systematic quantitative literature review.
+PER3 gene and circadian rhythms: a systematic quantitative literature review.
 The aim of `sqlr.per3` is to facilitate the research work, in addition to contributing to the reproducibility of the research.